 • Take a pilgrimage tour to the most revered Hindu, Sikh, and Buddhist shrines in Himachal.

-• Explore the offbeat places of Himachal such as Shoja, Barot, Chitkul, Kalpa that are hidden gems.
+• Explore the offbeat places of Himachal, such as Shoja, Barot, Chitkul, and Kalpa, which are hidden gems.

 • Discover history on heritage trails to many forts in Himachal